Resident Tutors

 Teaching areas: Engineering, Mathematics, IT

-In other commitments, Joshua volunteers with the Society of St Vincent de Paul in numerous roles and sings in choirs.
+In other commitments, Joshua is a semi-professional choral singer and also volunteers with the Society of St Vincent de Paul in a few different roles, including soup vans and State Council.
 His hobbies include chess, reading, walking, piano, and spending time with people.